MicrosoftDocs/altspace-vr/altspace-vr/faqs/app-version.md

 ## In Client Logs

 AltspaceVR reports the app version in the client logs file as "Altspace Version" during application startup.
-This would be a good option to get the app version if you cannot successfully log into the client, but it did attempt to start before failing.
+This would be a good option to get the app version if you can't successfully log into the client, but it did attempt to start before failing.

 ## Windows